You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Current or planned processing may include:

-• internal Go-hosted Demucs for vocal isolation and stem separation;
+• BTR’s own audio-processing systems for vocal isolation and stem separation;

 • automated or manual review of Shoutout videos before delivery;